 The Patent (Amendment) Rules 2019, which was enacted on September 17, 2019, had started a new set of rules, according to which, certain applicants can apply for expedited examination of their patent applications, provided the applicants should be eligible under an arrangement between the IPO, which is under the Controller General of Patents, Designs & Trade Marks, India (CGPDTM), and patent offices of other nations.
 However, at that point, no provisions were there under which the applicants could apply for expedited examination of patent applications.
 But, the commencement of this Bilateral PPH programme shall now provide the much-awaited opportunity, of expedited examination, to applicants in India, and they can apply for the same based on the guidelines of this PPH programme.

 It is foreseen that the initiation of the PPH programme will eventually result in a lot of fruitful benefits like reduction in disposal time of patent applications, consistency in quality of granted patents, and will open a new door for Indian inventors including MSMEs and Start-ups.

-The commencement of the PPH programme, may lead to an expected rise, at the IPO, in the grant of patents as well as the disposal of patent applications.
-The number of granted patentscan rise up to 25,000, and the number of disposed patents can go up to 60,000, a year, which is certainly a much respectable figure as compared to 15,000 grants and about 51,000 disposal of patent applications in the year 2018-19.
+The commencement of the PPH programme may lead to an expected rise, at the IPO, in the grant of patents as well as the disposal of patent applications.
+The number of granted patents can rise up to 25,000, and the number of disposed of patents can go up to 60,000, a year, which is certainly a much-respected figure as compared to 15,000 grants and about 51,000 disposals of patent applications in the year 2018-19.
 A reduction of up to 12-16 months in the examination time of patent applications, is also expected, by March 2021.